 When setting your cash savings goal, it helps to know the answer to the question, “How much cash should I have on hand?”
 Below, we will discuss the different methods of determining how much to keep in cash, whether you’re just getting started or you’re worried that you have too much sitting in cash.

-How Much Cash Should I Have?
+How Much Cash Should I Keep in the Bank?

 How much money you need to keep in cash depends on your financial needs and goals, which we’ll cover in the next section.
 For now, let’s think about your checking account and emergency fund.